ComputationalGenomics/SimRA/README.md

 #Pre-requisites

 - Java JDK (version 1.6)
 - Apache Commons Math library.
-The jar file commons-math3-3.5.jar must be downloaded and stored in the directory SimRA lib.
+The jar file commons-math3-3.5.jar must be downloaded and stored in the SimRA lib folder.
 You can dowload it from http://commons.apache.org/proper/commons-math/download_math.cgi.
 - Eclipse (Recommended, not required)

 #Get Started